ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/_includes/unicode.md

 * ```Unicode::ToTitle(Utf8{Flags:AutoMap}) -> Utf8```

 * ```Unicode::SplitToList( Utf8?, Utf8, [ DelimeterString:Bool?,  SkipEmpty:Bool?, Limit:Uint64? ]) -> List<Utf8>```
-Первый аргумент -- исходная строка
+  The first argument is the source string
-Второй аргумент -- разделитель
+  The second argument is a delimiter
-Третий аргумент -- параметры:
+  The third argument includes the following parameters:
     - DelimeterString:Bool? — treating a delimiter as a string (true, by default) or a set of characters "any of" (false)
     - SkipEmpty:Bool? - whether to skip empty strings in the result, is false by default
-    - Limit:Uint64? - Limits the number of fetched components (unlimited by default); if the limit is exceeded, the raw suffix of the source string is returned in the last item
+    - Limit:Uint64? - Limits the number of fetched components (unlimited by default); if the limit is exceeded, the raw suffix of the source string is returned in the last element

 * ```Unicode::JoinFromList(List<Utf8>{Flags:AutoMap}, Utf8) -> Utf8```